What is Southern Food?

 The way we see it, though, these regions leave out the heart of the south.
 The inland areas that were historically farms are where many of our traditional southern food comes from.
 Good old “country cooking” and “soul food” have come from a region with no name.

 The farms of Georgia, Alabama, Mississippi, South Carolina and even north Florida have produced classic southern comfort foods beloved by many.
-As we consider ourselves to be experts in this subject, we’re going to name this region the “Heartland” of the South.
+We’re going to call it the “Heartland” of the South.

 Is there a difference between Southern Food and Soul Food?